Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Small-noise approximation of the RP resonances,

 \subsubsection{{\mk Small-noise expansions about} the limit cycle $\Gamma$}

 On the other hand, another family of eigenvalues associated with the limit cycle can be {\mk identified}.
-In order to study small noise perturbations of the system away from the limit cycle, we work with the BKE \eqref{eq:BKEIsochron} associated with the radial $r$ and asymptotic phase $\phi$, variables. {\mk Compared to the original BKE \eqref{eq:HopfBKEPolar} written in polar coordinates, the BKE \eqref{eq:BKEIsochron} formulated in Sect.~\ref{Sec_phase_BKE} with the help of isochrons, allows us to separate the drift term into two contributions, one in the $r$-variable alone, and the other in the $\phi$-variable.} In the unperturbed case, this separation of variables shows that the isochrons can be identified with isolines of phase of the mixing eigenvectors associated with purely imaginary eigenvalues.
-As a result, Fourier averages related to these eigenvectors have been proposed to estimate the isochrons \cite{Mauroy2012, Mauroy2013}.
-It is shown here for the SHE, that when the noise is asymptotically small, the isochrons still coincide with the isoline of phase of the mixing eigenvectors.
+In order to study small-noise perturbations of the system away from the limit cycle, we work in Appendix~\ref{sec:proof_eigen_above} from the adimensional version of the Kolmogorov equation~\eqref{eq:BKEIsochron} associated with the radial $r$ and asymptotic phase $\phi$, variables. {\mk Compared to the original Kolmogorov equation~\eqref{eq:HopfBKEPolar} written in polar coordinates, the Kolmogorov equation~\eqref{eq:BKEIsochron} --- formulated in Sect.~\ref{Sec_phase_BKE} with the help of isochrons --- helps us separate the drift term into two contributions, one in the $r$-coordinate alone, and the other in the $\phi$-coordinate.} In the unperturbed case, this separation of variables shows that the isochrons can be identified with isolines of phase of the eigenfunctions associated with purely imaginary eigenvalues.
+As a result, Fourier averages related to these eigenfunctions have been proposed to estimate the isochrons~\cite{Mauroy2012,Mauroy2013}.
+The following proposition, proved in Appendix~\ref{sec:proof_eigen_above}, shows for the SHE~\eqref{eq:HopfSDEPolar} that, when the noise is asymptotically small, the isochrons still coincide with the isoline of phase of the eigenfunctions.

-In the radial direction, the eigenfunctions are expected to scale with $\epsilon$.
-However, {\mk due to the neutral deterministic dynamics along the limit cycle $\Gamma$ when $\epsilon=0$}, we do not expect the eigenfunctions to scale with $\epsilon$ in the {\mk azimuthal direction}.
-We thus introduce the variables